Anemy/URF-Challenge/README.md

 # URF Challenge

-An application which provides insights into a URF win ratios for champions in League of Legends
+An application which provides insights into a URF win ratios for champions in League of Legends.

 Run the server on your localhost (with Node.js installed) using the command: npm start